ROSELYN HOUSE SCHOOL

 We,

-All of our students at Roselyn House School and The RHISE Service have an EHCP and we recognise that children and young people with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
+All of our students at Roselyn House School have an EHCP and we recognise that children and young people with Special Educational Needs and Disabilities (SEND) are three times more likely to be abused than their peers.
 We recognise that additional barriers can exist and work closely within School with our DSL’s and SENDO.
 We do not make assumptions that a young person’s SEND impacts any disclosure and explore without prejudice and with an understanding of the individual’s needs.
 (See SEND Policy, Anti-Bullying Policy and Safeguarding Policy).

 Children and young people who are lesbian, gay, bi, or trans (LGBT+) can be targeted by their peers.
 In some cases, a child who is perceived by their peers to be LGBT+ (whether they are or not) can be just as vulnerable as children who identify as LGBT+.